rumpkernel/pci-userspace/README.md

-This repository contains support for running NetBSD PCI device drivers in rump kernels in Linux userspace.
-Access to the devices is provided by the _uio_pci_generic_ Linux kernel module.
+This repository contains support for running NetBSD PCI device drivers in rump kernels in userspace on select platforms.
+Support is platform-specific and is available in `src-platform`.

 See [the wiki](http://wiki.rumpkernel.org/Repo:-pci-userspace-linux)
 for information on building and using.